oroinc/documentation/community/documentation.rst

 --------------------

 The Oro Platform documentation uses `reStructuredText`_ markup language and `Sphinx`_ generator for web publishing.
-PYou can find more information about syntax on the Sphinx website by reading `reStructuredText Primer`_.
+You can find more information about syntax on the Sphinx website by reading `reStructuredText Primer`_.

 Documentation Source
 --------------------